ChriWalsh/LocalVolatilityModelling/README.md

 The raw data used to calculate the S&P 500 log returns were taken from Yahoo!Finance (https://finance.yahoo.com).
 The raw data used to calculate the lagged yield differences were taken from the FRED database of the Federal Reserve bank of St.Louis (https://fred.stlouisfed.org/).

-## Preliminariy steps BEFORE running the code
+## Preliminary steps BEFORE running the code

 1. In order to run the C code one needs to build a shared library which is then dynamically loaded: